Mail balloting is fueling historic early voting in the 2020 election

 Election officials already talk about “Election Week" rather than “Election Day" and urge voters to see a lengthy count in close contests as normal.
 States have raced to ramp up, buying extra machines to tabulate votes, adding extra staff to count ballots and in some cases extending deadlines.
 Those rule changes are setting off partisan court battles in key states that will determine which votes count and are adding uncertainty as voters cast ballots in droves.

-North Carolina, another presidential battleground and host to a competitive Senate race, received more mail-in votes by mid-to-late September than it saw for all of the 2016 general election.

-In 2016, some 192,000 ballots were cast by mail compared with 506,000 so far.
-In 2016, most early voters in North Carolina cast ballots in person, accounting for almost 3 million votes statewide.
-Advance polling sites in the state are open from Thursday to Oct.
-31.
+Nationally, early voting is accelerating as mail-in voting deadlines and Election Day are approaching.

-In both North Carolina and Florida, registered Democrats have cast more ballots than registered Republicans so far.
+In the presidential battlegrounds of North Carolina and Florida, registered Democrats have cast more ballots than registered Republicans so far.
 In North Carolina, independent voters have also cast more early ballots than registered Republicans.

-The pace of early votes is poised to increase in the weeks leading up to Nov.
-3, as deadlines begin to approach.

-In Georgia, voters reported waiting in line for hours on the first day of early, in-person voting, when the secretary of state’s office said a record 126,876 people voted.
-So far, 743,000 people have voted in the state either in person or through the mail.
+In Georgia, a record number of voters turned out on Oct.
+12, the first day of early, in-person voting there.
+That day, voters reported waiting in line for hours in some locations.

 Several battleground states are already seeing large numbers of requests for mail ballots.
 This could make for a long election night in states that prohibit the counting or processing of ballots before election day.